DorianSafaa/MechaCar_Statistical_Analysis/README.md

 The p-value (0.6) is above our significance level.
 Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means of lot 2 and population are statistically similar.

 The p-value (0.04) is below our significance level.
 Therefore, we reject the null hypothesis, and we would state that the two means of lot 3 and the population are statistically different.
+## Study Design: MechaCar vs Competition
+To help MechaCar vehicles, we will design a statistical study to compare the performance of the MechaCar vehicles against the performance of vehicles from other manufacturers.
+Since MechaCar number 1 priority is the safety of its customers, we choose to compare the safety ratings of their cars to their competitor’s ratings.
+Our hypothesis would be:
+* H0 : The mean of the safety ratings of the MechaCar Vehicles and company X’s mean safety ratings are equal.
+* Ha : The mean of the safety ratings of the MechaCar Vehicles and company X’s mean safety ratings are different.
+To test this hypothesis, we need to perform a two-sample t-test since we have two samples from two different populations.
+For this, we need to collect 1000 data points about safety ratings for vehicles from MechaCar and 1000 from its competitor.
+These data points have to meet the t test assumptions (numerical, follow normal distribution, random sampling and enough data).